RudzaniTshikovhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Absolute path of current directory
+Displayin the contents list of current directory